darrinwillis/threes/README.md

    - For a given board, graph action scores across a learning period
    - For a given learning session, graph the agent's final scores over the session
    - Graph the distribution of number of visitations of each board state
+- Add lookahead to the agent so it explores the possible outcomes before taking an action